svw5523/Multi-class-Classification-Project/README.md

 Compare the performance of each machine learning method and evaluate the prediction test error rates.

 We used variety kinds of machines to perform analysis to multi-class classification, including Linear Discriminant Analysis, K-Nearest Neighbors, Support Vector Machine, Naive Bayes, Multinomial Regression, Decision Tree and Random Forest.
-Here, the R code accounts for two models:
+Here, the R code accounts for EDA part and two specific machines:

 ### Model 1
 Linear Discriminant Analysis (LDA)